 Yacktman Asset Management Co. sold 11.4 million BlackBerry in the quarter ended Dec.
-31, according to data compiled by Bloomberg (BBRY), cutting its stake to 12.1 million shares.
+31, according to data compiled by Bloomberg (BBRY:US), cutting its stake to 12.1 million shares.
 The move followed a period of aggressive buying during the previous quarter, when the firm “backed up the truck” to buy the stock on the cheap, Yacktman said in an interview.

 That let him take advantage of a rally for the shares, which surged 58 percent in the fourth quarter.
 Still, Yacktman sold before an additional 38 percent gain this year, fueled by optimism that the BlackBerry 10 lineup will be a hit.
 BlackBerry, formerly known as Research In Motion Ltd., is counting on the new phones to pull it out of a sales slump and win back market share lost to the iPhone and Android devices.

 “The dilemma in a company like this is that there are vast differences in outcome potential,” Yacktman said.
 Today, the stock is more expensive, with no guarantee the new phones can turn the company around, he said.
 “The stock is in a lot different situation at a much higher price.”

 Yacktman relies more than peers on picking individual stocks rather than indexes, a strategy that helped his firm outperform other mutual funds during the economic slump.
 The $8.1 billion Yacktman Focused Fund (YAFFX:US) has returned 14 percent over the past five years, putting it in the top 1 percent of comparable funds, data compiled by Bloomberg shows.